ElektraInitiative/libelektra/src/plugins/ini/README.md

 (without value) and keys below the section are located below the section key.
 If the same section appears multiple times, the keys of all sections with the same name are merged together under the section key.

+The plugin is feature rich and customizable (+1000 in status)

 ## USAGE ##